-By combining gene pools from two parents, sexual reproduction allows more rapid development of genetic diversity, allowing a lifeform to adapt to changing environments.
 The step of evolving two sexes was inevitable because of the huge advantage that sexual reproduction provides.
-Those individuals with a more advantageous set of genes reproduce and survive more successfully (on average) than those who are less advantaged.
-This evolutionary process of life on earth is called natural selection.
+Sexual reproduction involves combining gene pools from two parents and allows more rapid development of genetic diversity.
+Lifeforms can adapt more quickly to changing environments.
+Those individuals with a more advantageous set of genes reproduce and survive more successfully on average than those who are less advantaged.
+Many organisms reproduce by using this method, called natural selection.

-Every human foetus has a pair of gonads.
-The chromosomes determine whether the gonads in the embryo become the testes (for a boy) or the ovaries (for a girl).
-The gonads become the centres for production of genetic material (eggs or spermatozoa).
-The ovaries store the eggs, which are held until they mature and released one at a time during a woman’s monthly cycle.
+Every human embryo develops a pair of gonads.
+The sex chromosomes determine whether the gonads in the embryo become the testes (for a boy) or the ovaries (for a girl).
+The gonads become centres for the production of genetic material (eggs or spermatozoa).
+The ovaries store the eggs, which are held until they mature and then released one at a time during a woman’s monthly cycle.
 Once the testes of a male foetus start producing androgens (primarily male hormones such as testosterone) they drive further change, which is concluded at puberty.
 This process is called sexual differentiation.

-We can see the evidence for how orgasm evolved by looking at development of the human foetus.
+We can see the evidence for how orgasm evolved by looking at the development of the human foetus.
+Unlike the internal reproductive anatomy, the phallus is not an either-or option.
+Everyone has a sex organ and so everyone (to varying degrees) is potentially capable of orgasm.
 Every foetus has a rudimentary phallus.
 This is called the genital tubercle.
 It is impossible to determine the sex of a foetus until after 14 weeks.
 Only the extent of the development of the phallus varies depending on hormones sent out by the testes (or not).
-Unlike the internal reproductive anatomy, the phallus is not an either-or option.
-Everyone has a sex organ and so everyone (to varying degrees) is potentially capable of orgasm.
-The genital tubercle undergoes significantly more development in a boy so the penis is larger than the clitoral organ.
+The genital tubercle undergoes significantly more development in a boy so the penis is more complex than the clitoris.

 … the reported levels of the 17-ketosteroids in the human male differ from the reported levels of the 17-ketosteroids in the human female in a manner which more or less parallels the differences which we have found between the median frequencies of orgasm at various ages in the two sexes.
 (Alfred Kinsey 1953)